Bijan-Massoumi/ZenDesk-Homework/README.md

 ### Installing

-Run the app locally with the following sequence of commands:
+Run the app locally with the following sequence of commands: (If you don't have npm/ node, intall them here: https://www.npmjs.com/get-npm)

 ```
 git clone https://github.com/Bijan-Massoumi/ZenDesk-Homework.git